Phil25/P2PClockSync/README.md

 Agent contains an array of `AgentData`s, which holds appropriate information to contact other Agents.

 Furthermore, Agent receives and processes the following messages:
-* `CLK` — Send Agent's clock in ms to the requestor.
+* `CLK` — Send Agent's clock in milliseconds to the requestor.
 * `NET` — Build and send a list of all Agents registered to the requestor.
 The list is built as `addr1:port1;addr2:port2;...;addrN:portN`.
 * `SYN` — Download clocks of all registered Agents and set its clock to average of all, including its.
 Responds with nothing.
 * `END` — Shutdown the Agent.
 Responds with nothing.
-* `default` — In case a message is not recognized, it is assumed to contain the address of an Agent.
+* `default` — In case a message is not recognized, it is assumed to contain the port of an Agent.
+The full address is then constructed by getting the Socket's remote host address.
 If the address is not on the receiver's list, it is added to it.
 Otherwise, the address is removed from the list (used when a remote Agent shuts down).

 ## AgentData [^](#contents)
 This class stores the following information: